reqT/reqT/README.md

 * do powerful scripting of requirements models with Scala
 * extend the open, internal DSL with your own modeling semantics

-## Directory Structure
+## The reqT directory structure
 When you clone this repo you get these files in directory reqT/
-* `reqT` a script file for the REPL to init reqT with :load reqT
+* `reqT` a scala script file for the REPL to init reqT with :load reqT
 * `src/main/scala/`  a directory for the reqT source code
     * `metamodel.scala`  entity, attribute, relationship and structure elements
     * `model.scala`  a map collection called Model to store elements in a graph structure